zoix/zoix/README.md

 Hello!
 I am an open-source enthusiast software engineer.
 I am passionate about everything that has to do with software & development, including web3, artificial intelligence, machine learning, and augmented and virtual reality.

-In the last few months, I have been exploring and pretty much falling in love with [Urbit](https://urbit.org) and exploring how to integrate different tools into the ecosystem.
+In the last few months, I have been exploring and pretty much falling in love with [Urbit](https://urbit.org) and finding ways to integrate different tools into the ecosystem.
 If you are in the network, you can find me as `~master-midref`.

 ##### Languages I primarily use